go-rod/rod/README.md

 2. Open another terminal and run a go program like this [example](lib/examples/remote-launch/main.go)

 The [Rod image](https://hub.docker.com/repository/docker/ysmood/rod)
-can dynamically launch a chrome for each remote driver with customizable chrome flags.
+can dynamically launch a browser for each remote driver with customizable browser flags.
 It's [tuned](lib/docker/Dockerfile) for screenshots and fonts among popular natural languages.
 You can easily load balance requests to the cluster of this image, each container can create multiple browser instances at the same time.

 ### Q: Does it support other browsers like Firefox or Edge

-Rod should work with any browser that supports [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Rod should work with any browser that supports [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

-For now, Firefox is [supporting](https://wiki.mozilla.org/Remote) this protocol, and Edge will adopt chromium as their backend, so it seems like most major browsers will support it in the future except for Safari.
+- Microsoft Edge can pass all the unit tests.
+- Firefox is [supporting](https://wiki.mozilla.org/Remote) this protocol.
+- Safari doesn't have any plan to support it
+- IE won't support it

 ### Q: Why is it called Rod